Research Program Overview

 Program Pillar(s): Conceptualizing Merit

 Description: This research aims to catalogue the admissions adaptations that were considered and employed by medical schools in response to the COVID-19 pandemic during the initial March 2020 public health emergency, and over subsequent cycles.
-The goal of the research is the characterize the transformative impacts that these adaptations have had on the Canadian medical school admissions landscape and on aspiring physicians.
+The goal of the research is to characterize the transformative impacts that these adaptations have had on the Canadian medical school admissions landscape and on aspiring physicians.

 Moral Distress in Critical and Primary Care